-Bruce Morser is a freelance illustrator living and working from Vashon Island.
-Using a combination of pencil rendering and digital manipulation, he creates images for a variety of clients including: Apple Computer, National Geographic, NASA, Nike, Starbucks, Smithsonian, Boeing, Microsoft, IBM...
-His subject matter ranges from large technical images of projects such as The International Space Station, to medical illustration, to corporate portraiture and fashion.
-Bruce received an MFA in Painting from the University of Washington in 1988.
-Before that, he earned a BA from Colgate University in Hamilton NY in 1976.
+Bruce Morser is an internationally recognized freelance illustrator and educator living and working from Vashon Island.
+His illustrations have appeared in a variety of publications, including National Geographic and The Wall Street Journal.
+His commercial clients over the years have included Apple, NASA, Nike, Starbucks, Boeing, Microsoft, Nordstrom, and Nike.
+Bruce regularly presents and teaches on the subject of creativity.
+He received an MFA in Painting from the University of Washington in 1988.
+Before that, Bruce earned a BA from Colgate University in Hamilton, NY in 1976.
 He has also served as a Trustee of the school for the last 14 years.

 Maria Nelson is Creative Director of Dogged Design in Seattle, where she puts more than 15 years of experience to work for direct clients, as well as Seattle's top ad agencies, including WONGDOODY, Copacino+Fujikado, Publicis, and DDB.
 She’s art directed projects for Washington Mutual Bank, REI, Alaska Airlines, the Seattle SuperSonics, the Seattle Mariners, Holland-America, and numerous other clients you’ve never heard of.
 When not immersed in making ads—which pitifully, is seldom—Maria is an avid runner, bicyclist, home remodeler, and dog poop picker-upper.
 More than once, on the Feast of Santa Lucia, she has been spotted wearing candles in her fabulous head of hair while serving sweet rolls.